Probenecid: Drug interactions

+Pharmacology

 Pharmacodynamics

 In gout, probenecid competitively inhibits the reabsorption of uric acid through the organic anion transporter (OAT) at the proximal tubules.
-This leads to preferential reabsorption of probenecid back into plasma and excretion of uric acid in urine.
-Thus, reducing blood uric acid levels and reducing its deposition in various tissues.
+This leads to preferential reabsorption of probenecid back into plasma and excretion of uric acid in urine, thus reducing blood uric acid levels and reducing its deposition in various tissues.

 Probenecid also inhibits pannexin 1.
 Pannexin 1 is involved in the activation of inflammasomes and subsequent release of interleukin-1β causing inflammation.
 Inhibition of pannexin 1 thus reduces inflammation, which is the core pathology of gout.

-Historically, probenecid have been used to increase the duration of action of drugs such as penicillin and other beta-lactam antibiotics.
-Penicillins are exreted in the urine at proximal convoluted tubule as well as distal convoluted tubule through the same organic anion transporter (OAT) as seen in gout.
-Probenecid competes for its excretion at the OAT and in turn increases the plasma concentration of penicillin.

 Pharmacokinetics

 In the kidneys, probenecid is filtered at the glomerulus, secreted in the proximal tubule and reabsorbed in the distal tubule.
+Probenicid lowers the concentration of certain drugs in urine drug screens by reducing renal excretion of these drugs.

+Historically, probenecid has been used to increase the duration of action of drugs such as penicillin and other beta-lactam antibiotics.
+Penicillins are excreted in the urine at proximal and distal convoluted tubules through the same organic anion transporter (OAT) as seen in gout.
+Probenecid competes with penicillin for excretion at the OAT, which in turn increases the plasma concentration of penicillin.

 History

-During World War II, probenecid was used to extend limited supplies of penicillin; this use exploited probenecid's interference with drug elimination (via urinary excretion) in the kidneys and allowed lower doses of penicillin to be used.
+During World War II, probenecid was used to extend limited supplies of penicillin.
+This use exploited probenecid's interference with drug elimination (via urinary excretion) in the kidneys and allowed lower doses of penicillin to be used.

-Probenecid was added to the International Olympic Committee's list of banned substances in January 1988.
+Probenecid was added to the International Olympic Committee's list of banned substances in January 1988, due to its use as a masking agent.